 Get your pen and write these ideas.
-Writing will make these ideas stick to your brain 72 hours more.
+Writing will make these ideas stick.
 Doing them will make them part of your life.
-I am not asking you to choose.
-Write these.
 Make a mess of these ideas.

 1. Seize Opportunities.